 The above features can be used as a staging server and are very useful if you own an agency and/or build sites for your clients.

 If you are a developer and uses code editor to directly communicate with Git and deploy changes, then I would suggest you give a read to connect Sublime with Git and deploy changes to a live site.

-To wrap up this tutorial, I would say that staging environment is the most important element in modern web development.
-If you have anything to ask regarding WordPress staging environment or creating a staging server, feel free to ask me in the comments section below.
+To wrap up this tutorial, I would say that the staging environment is the most important element in modern web development.
+If you have anything to ask regarding the WordPress staging environment or creating a staging server, feel free to ask me in the comments section below.